Enigma Cipher Centre: Description

 The center is a joint venture of the city of Poznań and Adam Mickiewicz University in Poznań.
 The idea to create such a place, originally referred to as the Enigma Museum, was introduced by radio journalist Szymon Mazur.

-The construction of the center was implemented as part of the "Preservation, protection, promotion and development of natural and cultural heritage of the Wielkopolska Regional Operational Program between 2014—2020, in cooperation with the Adam Mickiewicz University.
-The facility was open on September 2021.
+The construction of the center was implemented as part of the "Preservation, protection, promotion and development of natural and cultural heritage of the Wielkopolska Regional Operational Program between 2014 and 2020, in cooperation with the Adam Mickiewicz University.
+The facility was opened in September 2021.
 The general manager is Piotr Bojarski.

 History

-The current location of the center was originally occupied by the building of the military headquarters of the 5th Army Corps of the German Empire (Königliche Intendantur des V Armeekorps) built between 1843—1847.
+The current location of the center was originally occupied by the building of the military headquarters of the 5th Army Corps of the German Empire (Königliche Intendantur des V Armeekorps) built between 1843 and 1847.

 After World War I the headquarters of the Wielkopolska 14th Infantry Division was placed there.
 Part of the rooms were used by the Poznan branch of the Cipher Bureau of the general staff of the Polish army, where the three leading early cryptanalysts of the Enigma -- Marian Rejewski, Henryk Zygalski and Jerzy Różycki -- worked.

 Following the outbreak of World War II the building was used by the German Army.
 The building was severely damaged, and in 1948, the decision was made not to rebuild it but to construct a new building to house the headquarters of the Polish United Workers' Party's authorities, which were located here until 1990.
 Subsequently, the building was handed over to the Adam Mickiewicz University to accommodate the Department of History, which existed there till 2015 until its relocation to the Morasko campus.